 This patient desired implants in the 370 cc range, so the Sientra high profile was selected.
 This implant is 12.5 cm wide, 10.9 cm tall, and has a projection of 5.3 cm.
 Because these dimensions correspond well to the patient’s pre-existing anatomy, the early post-op result actually looks like a round breast, more natural than round implants could.

 Because of the firmness and off-round shape, form-stable implants have a textured surface.
 This is intended to prevent implant rotation.
-There are definite trade-offs and issues with textured implants that you need to be aware of and discuss with your plastic surgeon.
-But for the right patient, they can definitely produce a better result.
+There are definite trade-offs and issues with textured implants that you need to be aware of and discuss with your plastic surgeon, specifically the small but definite risk of ALCL.
+But for the right patient, they may be worth considering.

 (Update Summer 2020: Due to the concerns about a connection between certain types of texturing and ALCL, the use of some brands of textured implants has been suspended in the U.S. and other countries. we are only using smooth round implants for the time being.)